 Coral Castle sits between the cities of Homestead and Leisure City in Miami-Dade County and is an oolite limestone construction serving as a museum.
 It is open every day, where visitors can marvel at the 1,100 tons of coral rock that make up the structure.

-Like most things Disney, the theme park in Bay Lake is one of the most famous attractions in the US and indeed the world.
-Did you know that Epcot is actually an acronym that stands for “Experimental Prototype Community of Tomorrow”?
+Like most things Disney, the theme park in Bay Lake is one of the most famous attractions in the US and the world.
+Did you know that Epcot is an acronym that stands for “Experimental Prototype Community of Tomorrow”?

-The park focuses a lot on educational and concept activities, more so than other Disney parks which feel more ride and entertainment-based.
+The park focuses a lot on educational and concept activities, more so than other Disney parks, which feel more ride and entertainment-based.
 As a personal project of the late Walt Disney, it is at least in conception truly unique — especially for when it was conceived in 1966.
 Its most famous structural landmark is the giant “golf ball” known as Epcot Center.

 The celebrated American writer Ernest Hemingway lived in his Key West home in the 1930s.
 The house has served as a museum for several years but seems to have been hit by tough times of late, with owners suggesting that the house may indeed have to be closed unless it can find another way to maintain itself.

-The double story house with wraparound balcony feels typical of the classic Hemingway era and would be a shame to shut down, as it is a true throwback to pre-war America and Floridian living.
+The double-story house with wraparound balcony feels typical of the classic Hemingway era and would be a shame to shut down, as it is a true throwback to pre-war America and Floridian living.

 What would Florida be without the everglades and its alligators?
 This national park represents 1.5 million acres of it — wetlands (some call it a swamp) teeming with birds, animals and vegetation, and marked by miles of waterways.
 A guided tour is the ideal way to get around the park and to learn more about its inhabitants.

 Besides the famous alligator, you may run into a Florida panther or the rare leatherback turtle.
 Don’t forget the ever-popular Florida manatee with its bulky cuteness.

 Trivia: The word “everglades” is an amalgamation first used by early English settlers.
 It is part “ever” meaning forever and “glades” meaning grass.
-When they looked out over this region, all they saw was endless fields of long grass.
+When they looked out over this region, they saw endless fields of long grass.
 Easy.

 We’re talking about landmarks, and Florida State fits the bill.
 It’s a famous campus, in part because it sits on the oldest education site in America.
 That is to say, this particular location has been used as one form of education facility or another, since early settler days.